 News and Press Releases

-Showcasing artists, galleries, indoor and outdoor concerts, sound stages, traditional theater performances, and comedy shows, The VAPA Center will provide to the community a full season of LIVE entertainment options.
+Showcasing artists, galleries, indoor and outdoor concerts, sound stages, traditional theater performances, and comedy shows, VAPA will provide to the community a full season of live entertainment options.
 Please see the schedules on our events page.

-Please visit this page often and sign up for our newsletter to receive exclusive information for upcoming classes and programs at The VAPA Center.
+Please visit this page often and sign up for our newsletter to receive exclusive information for upcoming events, classes, and programs at VAPA.

 Photos by Michael Maxwell, Leigh Williams and Mert Jones